UserMalmo/minimal-toolchain/README.md

 # minimal-toolchain
-Create toolchain with GitHub and Web IDE
+A toolchain with GitHub and Web IDE tool integrations